bowman-lab/enspara/docs/source/smFRET.rst

 the code will error.
 This calculation is generally very fast and is written mostly single threaded.
 Parallelization is supported across the number of dye pairs being calculated with pool.
 Lagtime is the protein MSM lagtime (in ns).
+Optionally, you can provide your own interphoton times with the argument :code:`--photon_times /path/to/interphoton_times.npy`.

 Three outputs will be created: